 Night Guards/Bite Splint

 Bruxism, the medical term for grinding and/or clinching your teeth, is a very common condition that affects between 30 million to 40 million adults and children in the US, according to the National Sleep Foundation.
 From the occasional sore jaw to chronic grinding, it can be a serious problem.
-If you notice any of the following symptoms, it may be time to talk to Dr. Straka to talk about a night guard for teeth bruxing:
+If you notice any of the following symptoms, it may be time to talk to Dr. Straka about a night guard for teeth bruxing:

 - Temporal Mandibular Joint Disorder (TMD)